Maiduguri: Boko Haram attacks

 The city is the heart of the Boko Haram insurgency and is the city which is most often attacked by the group.
 In late July 2009, Maiduguri was the worst-hit location of major religious violence in northern Nigeria committed by Boko Haram, which left over 700 people dead.

 On 14 May 2013, President Goodluck Jonathan declared a state of emergency in northeast Nigeria, including Borno State, due to the militant activity of Boko Haram.
-The entire city was under overnight curfew, and trucks have been prevented from entering the city.
+The entire city was under overnight curfew, and trucks were only restricted to dusk-dawn from entering to protect civilian lives in the city.
 Twelve areas of the city that are known to be strongholds of Boko Haram are under permanent curfew.
 On 18 June 2013, Boko Haram militants attacked a school as students were taking an exam; nine students were killed.

-In 2014, Boko Haram bombed Maiduguri in January, July and November.
+In 2014, Boko Haram bombed Maiduguri in January, in July and in November.

 On 10 January 2015, a bomb attack was executed at the Monday Market in Maiduguri, killing 19 people.
 In the early hours of 25 January, Boko Haram launched a major assault on the city.
 On 26 January, CNN reported that the attack on Maiduguri by "hundreds of gunmen" had been repelled, but the nearby town of Monguno was captured by Boko Haram.
 The Nigerian Army claimed to have successfully repelled another attack on Maiduguri on 31 January 2015.

 On 17 February 2015, Monguno subsequently fell to the Nigerian military in a coordinated air and ground assault.

 On 7 March 2015, five suicide bomb blasts left 54 dead and 143 wounded.
 On 30 May 2015, Boko Haram launched another attack on the city, killing thirteen people.

 In March 2017 Boko Haram again bombed Maiduguri.